DFE-Digital/teacher-cpd-design-history/app/posts/support-for-cpd/2023-04-06-change-npq-lead-provider.md

 ---
 title: Admin ability to change an NPQ participant’s lead provider
-description: New functionality added to let admins change an NPQ participant’s lead provider.
+description: New functionality to let admins change an NPQ participant’s lead provider.
 Deployed in March 2023
 date: 2023-04-06
 ---